Controlled Measure-Valued Martingales: a Viscosity Solution Approach

 \subsection{Zero-sum games with incomplete information}

 Our results are also closely related to results on certain two-player zero-sum games which feature asymmetry in the information available to the players.
 The study of such problems dates back to \cite{aumann1995}.
 In \cite{cardaliaguet_rainer2009,cardaliaguet2012}, such games were studied in a continuous time setup and linked to optimisation problems featuring MVMs; we briefly recall their setup.
 At the beginning of the game, the payoff function is randomly chosen -- according to a given distribution -- among a family of parameter-dependent payoff functions; the outcome is communicated only to the first player while the second only knows the probability distribution it was drawn from.
 One player is then trying to minimise and the other to maximise the expected payoff (which depends on the players' actions).
 Since the actions are visible to both players, the uninformed player will try to deduce information about the actual payoff function from the actions of the first player; she will then act optimally based on this information.
 Since the first player is aware of this, it turns out that the problem can be formulated as an optimisation problem over the second player's beliefs about the game.
 In effect, the first player is controlling the game by choosing how much information to reveal in order to optimally steer the second player's beliefs.
 The problem is thus equivalent to an optimisation problem over the process representing the belief of the second player processes -- which are measure-valued martingales.

-Specifically, it was shown in \cite[Theorem~3.2]{cardaliaguet2012} that the value of the game admits the following equivalent formulation (\cf{} \cite[Theorem~3.1]{cardaliaguet_rainer2009} for the case of finitely many payoff functions and thus atomic MVMs):
+Specifically, it was shown in \cite[Theorem~3.2]{cardaliaguet2012} that the value of the game admits the following equivalent formulation (we also refer to \cite[Theorem~3.1]{cardaliaguet_rainer2009} for the case of finitely many payoff functions and thus atomic MVMs):

 where

 here $l$ is the given (parameter-dependent) payoff function and $\mathcal{U}$ and $\mathcal{V}$ are the state-spaces of the respective players' controls.
 These results require the Isaacs assumption, that is, the infimum and supremum in \eqref{eq:cost_games} can be interchanged.